 So you’ve decided to make the switch from office life to remote life.
 Awesome!
 I made the switch to a fully remote position about 7 years ago, and to be honest, I’m never going back.
 Now you may be asking, where exactly can I go to find my dream remote job?
 Below is a list of some places you can check out online to help you find what you’re looking for.

 This site is awesome.
 It’s very easy to navigate and has a large variety of job categories for remote work.
 They also have a section that lists the Top 100 Remote Companies that you could stay up to date with and follow for new open positions.

 AngelList is basically the LinkedIn for startups.
 It’s a great community website where you are able to build a profile, link up with coworkers and friends, and search for jobs.
 It’s very easy to search for remote positions through AngelList.
 All you have to do is go to the “Jobs” tab in the menu, and once there, you should find an option to choose “Remote”, and within your filtered search field, you will now have a Remote filter.

 3. Remote Year

-LinkedIn is going to have the largest search results when it comes to full time and part time remote jobs.
+LinkedIn is going to have the largest search results when it comes to full time and part-time remote jobs.
 You have to remember, that these job listings you are searching for, are posted by the companies themselves (or by agencies).
-So wherever you believe the most companies will be posting their available career opportunities, thats where you should check.
+So wherever you believe most companies will be posting their available career opportunities, that’s where you should check.

 When browsing LinkedIn, check out the “Jobs” tab on the top.
 In here, type in your desired position, and just to the right of that in the “Search Location” field, type in “Remote”.
-Hopefully you should have a good amount of jobs to apply to directly through LinkedIn.
+Hopefully, you should have a good amount of jobs to apply directly through LinkedIn.